Author: Sreyan Ghosh

 MODEL_CHECKPOINT = "facebook/wav2vec2-base" # Name of pretrained model from Hugging Face Model Hub

-Load the Google Speech Commands Dataset
+We now download the Google Speech Commands V1 Dataset,

 from datasets import load_dataset